 24. Professor Layton vs. Phoenix Wright: Ace Attorney

-When the worlds of the studious Professor Hershel Layton and the fiery attorney Phoenix Wright collide, the two must work together to investigate the mysterious city of Labyrinthia, which the two have been transported into after discovering a magical book.
-You must utilize Layton’s clever puzzle-solving abilities and Wright’s legal expertise to discover the mysteries of the city, and to defend an ally against charges of witchcraft.
+When the worlds of the studious Professor Hershel Layton and the fiery attorney Phoenix Wright collide, the two must work together to investigate the mysterious city of Labyrinthia, which they have been transported into after discovering a magical book.
+You must use Layton’s clever puzzle-solving abilities and Wright’s legal expertise to discover the mysteries of the city, and to defend an ally against charges of witchcraft.

 While playing as Layton, you’ll explore the city of Labyrinthia, gather clues, and solve puzzles.
 Wright’s gameplay, on the other hand, is classic courtroom drama wherein you interrogate witnesses, review your findings, and, of course, yell “Objection!” as loud as possible.
 Though reviewers were somewhat critical of the game’s decision to separate the Layton and Wright segments from one another, the game was often praised for its story, length, and animation.